djangofan/WebDriverTestingTemplate/README.md

 8. Right click on your project and choose "Run As-->Gradle Build".
 If you see 2 items called "Gradle Build", <br/>
    choose the second one rather than the first one.
 In the dialogue choose "clean" and "build" checkboxes <br/>
   (or whatever tasks you want to execute).
-9. Optionally, you can run this project on the command line with "gradle identify clean build core:show <br/>
+9. Optionally, you can run this project on the command line with "gradle identify google:show google:clean <br/>
-   core:clean core:build core:google:show core:google:clean core:google:build --info" and it will execute <br/>
+   google:build --info" and it will execute the project unit tests.
+Also, this project provides a .bat batch<br/>
-   the unit tests.
-Also, this project provides a .bat batch script that does this.
+   script that does this and provides a menu of other actions you can execute.

 #### IntelliJ-IDEA
 Intellij-IDEA has a nice Gradle plugin that is included.
 The steps are otherwise similar to the Eclipse steps #3-#7 <br/>